-WASHINGTON – Total releases of toxic chemicals decreased 12 percent from 2011-2012, according to the U.S. Environmental Protection Agency’s (EPA) annual Toxics Release Inventory (TRI) report released today.
+WASHINGTON – Total releases of toxic chemicals decreased 12 percent from 2011-2012.
+For that’s according to the U.S. Environmental Protection Agency’s (EPA) annual Toxics Release Inventory (TRI) report released today.
 The decrease includes an eight percent decline in total toxic air releases, primarily due to reductions in hazardous air pollutant (HAP) emissions.

 “People deserve to know what toxic chemicals are being used and released in their backyards, and what companies are doing to prevent pollution,” said EPA Administrator Gina McCarthy.
 “By making that information easily accessible through online tools, maps, and reports, TRI is helping protect our health and the environment.”